hackclub/hackclub/workshops/country-list-app/README.md

    .then((data) => {
 ```

-The response was converted to json by the first promise returned.
+The response is converted to json by the first promise returned.
 The last promise returned a data from the url and the data was looped through.

 ```js
 const flagImage = document.createElement("img");